mjstrasser/shokunin-homeschooling/README.md

     ./go.sh --random-tasks 10 --max-points 20
     ./go.sh -r 8 -m 12

-If you specify tasks and --random-tasks, the latter takes precedence.
+If you specify both explicit tasks and --random-tasks, the latter takes precedence.

 ## Read arguments from file